8e7an/dotvim/NOTES.md

 `ctrl+o{normalcommand}` Enter a normal command in insert mode.

-`ctrl+w` Delete a word in insert mode.
+`Ctrl-w` Delete a word in insert mode.
 Doesn't put the deletion into the unnamed buffer.

 `ctrl+i` Delete from the cursor to the start of the line in insert mode.